fizasaddique901/Cultural-Heritage-platform/README.md

 ## Overview

 Heritage Hub is an educational and engaging platform that digitally preserves cultural heritage and helps young people connect with their cultural roots.
-The platform features cultural stories, traditional attire galleries, indigenous languages and values, educational facts, and a contribution system for youth to share their own traditions.
+This platform features cultural stories, traditional attire galleries, indigenous languages, values, educational facts, and a contribution system for youth to share their own traditions.

 ## Features